How We Used Reverse Engineering to Confirm Patent Infringement?

-One of the major challenges faced by a patent licensing manager is to find and prove evidence of infringement.
-The lack of evidence of the use chart, in a majority of cases, becomes a standalone factor for failure of a patent licensing program.
+One of the major challenges faced by a patent licensing manager is to find and prove evidence of an infringement.
+Not so strong evidence of the use chart can become a standalone factor for the failure of a patent licensing program.

-Reverse engineering can help confirm patent infringement by mapping relevant claims to the result of a product tear down when a patent infringement can’t be confirmed from public literature.
+Reverse engineering can help confirm patent infringement by mapping relevant claims to the result of a product teardown.
+And a patent infringement can be confirmed when the publicly available literature has already been exhausted.
 To give you an example, we are sharing a case study where we helped our client prove patent infringement by using reverse engineering.

-The task involved identifying the thickness of the substrate a semiconductor device.
-In such a case, limited product literature is a common problem.
-Hence, we decided to go ahead with Reverse Engineering rather than communicating “No Result Found” to the client.
+The task involved identifying the thickness of the substrate of a semiconductor device.
+In such a case, the availability of limited product literature is a common problem.
+Hence, we decided to go ahead with Reverse Engineering.

 The task was to tear down a semiconductor chip in the connector of an Active Optical Cable.
 The chip had both optical structures, such as waveguides, and electronic structures, such as transistors, fabricated on the same wafer substrate.

 The claim element – “a semiconductor wafer substrate having a region containing electronic devices, wherein the thickness of this region is in the range of 200-300 nm”, was difficult to identify in the online available literature.
 Therefore, teardown was the only way to confirm its presence in the chip.

 In the first step, we identified the thickness of different regions in the product’s substrate.
 Let me show you what we got and how we used that to confirm the infringement.

 Elements to be shown – a semiconductor wafer substrate having a region containing electronic devices, wherein the thickness of the region is in the range of 200-300 nm.

 The green highlighted portion shows the base silicon layer.
 To confirm its presence, we performed chemical characterization using Energy Dispersive Spectroscopy (EDS) which indicated – right-hand side of the above image – that the portion contains silicon only.